A parent’s guide to a magical Christmas

 On the flip side, as a parent of two young children, I also recognize how overwhelming it can feel.
 There seems to be sooooo much pressure to create spectacular displays, buy goodness knows how many presents (that you know deep down they’ll get bored of fairly quickly), have a visiting elf, attend every party going, then add in the eleventy billion requests from school and goodness me, it’s enough to make your head pop!

-So this month, I want to take us all back to a simpler time.
+This month, I want to take us all back to a simpler time.
 One before it all got a bit crazy.
 Sharing some childhood memories and looking at my favourite Christmas traditions.

 Decorating the tree